1. Click on the Create A New Event button (this appears on the My Events page).

 In this section you enter a detailed description of your event.
 You can also upload event images.

 - Full Description: Enter all the details about your event.
 You can use the formatting tools to customise the look of your event description.
-You can also upload images into this description, please see the adding media to my event description tutorial .
+You can also upload images into this description, please see I want to insert an image and video into my event description for more details.
 Put some time into this and be creative, as it will help you sell tickets to your event.
 You might include information on the speakers/presenters, what’s included in the ticket price and why people should come to your event.
-You can paste in blurbs from Microsoft Word document
+You can paste in blurbs from a Microsoft Word document.

-- Ticket Capacity: Defines how many tickets you wish to sell for this ticket type
+5.Ticket Capacity: Defines how many tickets you wish to sell for this ticket type.

-- Max Per Order: Defines how many tickets a purchaser can buy per transaction.
+6. Max Per Order: Defines how many tickets a purchaser can buy per transaction.

-- Min Per Order: This is the minimum amount of tickets that can be purchased of this ticket type.
+7. Min Per Order: This is the minimum amount of tickets that can be purchased of this ticket type.
 Tip: you can use this feature to offer a discount on bulk purchases.

-- Automatically issue eTickets - At the time of ticket purchase/registration your attendees will be emailed an automated tax receipt from Sticky Tickets on your behalf.
-Would you like to send an automated e-ticket for the event as well?
+14. Issue e-Tickets - At the time of ticket purchase/registration, your attendees will also be emailed an automated tax receipt from Sticky Tickets on your behalf.

-Request individual names from multiple ticket purchases - With this option you can request from the ticket purchaser individual names for each ticket purchased.
-This is useful when selling tables of ten for example.
+15. Request individual names from multiple ticket purchases - With this option you can request from the ticket purchaser individual names for each ticket purchased.
+This is useful when selling say tables of ten for example.
 One purchase is made (the table of ten) and ten tickets are issued.
 The ticket purchaser will be given an opportunity to enter and allocate an individual's name to each ticket.
 Please note: By default, the system will enter the name of the person purchasing the tickets and they will not be asked to enter other names.
-You can mention in the description of the event that this is a critical request.
+You can mention in the description of the event if this is a critical request.